MedentzidisCharalampos/Irish-Songs-Generator/README.md

  [0 4 2 66 8 67 68 69]
  [4 2 66 8 67 68 69 70]

  The next thing is to turn sequencies into x's and y's, the input values and their labels.
-All but the last character is the x and the last characted is the y
+All but the last character is the x and the last characted is the y.
+Then the labels will be one-hot encoded as this is a classification problem.

+ The architecture of our model is as follows:
+ 1. An Embedding Layer thats embeds the total of words in the dimension 64
+ 2. A Long Short Term Memort Biderectional Layer with 20-units
+ 3. A Dense Layer for the total number of words and Softmax activation function

+ The model is compiled with categoricalCrossentropy as loss function and Adam as optizer.
+ The model is trained for 500 epochs because there is not a lot of data.